 The purpose of these two buttons is only to “virtually visualize” some aspects of our solar and planetary motions.
 The “BROWN DISC” shows the area around which the Sun’s orbit slowly slides around (in clockwise direction) as it follows Earth’s 25344-year orbital journey.
 The “DEFERENTS” button shows a series of virtual rings which represent the “off-center offsets” of the orbits of Mars, Venus and Mercury in relation to the Sun’s orbit, a bit like Ptolemy had envisioned — so this legendary yet dismissed astronomer of yore wasn’t all wrong after all!

 THE “ZODIAC RING”

 The ZODIAC RING is, naturally, immobile: it simply indicates the fixed celestial locations of our twelve surrounding constellations which astrologers adopted, about 2000 years ago, for their charts.
 Since then, however, Earth has moved by about 1/12th of its orbital circumference.
 This goes to explain why, in our current epoch, we “meet up” with the Sun as it transits in front of a different (adjacent) constellation compared to 2000 years ago.
 For instance, if you were born on February 5 in our current J2000 epoch (like myself), astrologers will consider you to be an “Aquarius” even though the Sun transited in front of Capricorn on that day.

-Patrik Holmquist has also developed a magnificent in-browser Tychosium 3-D to learn with and enjoy.
+Patrik Holmqvist and Simon Shack have also developed a magnificent in-browser Tychosium 3-D to learn with and enjoy.
 To view and interact with our geoaxial, binary “Solar System” is a truly breathtaking experience.

 Below — preview of Tychosium 3-D